How Churches can Overcome a Toxic Culture-

 Bad behavior causes Christians to lose their moral authority-

-There was a time in the not-so-distant past when most people (saved or unsaved) looked to the church for moral direction and spiritual guidance.
+There was a time in the not-so-distant past when most people (saved or unsaved) looked to the church and Christians for moral direction and spiritual guidance.
 However, allegations of fraud, sex abuse scandals, infidelity and wholesale hypocrisy amongst clergy and laypeople alike have stripped the church and its people of any moral authority we once had.
 Now our culture is swimming in moral chaos and thanks to the sinful antics of Christians over the last forty years no one is looking to the one source that truly has the answers to our problems: the church.

 God loves humanity so much that He sent His Son, Jesus, to save people from their sin (John 3:16).
 His love doesn’t end there though.
 God also loved us enough to give us moral boundaries to keep us from going off the rails after we come to know Jesus.
 When we don’t stay within the boundaries God gave us we create disaster for ourselves and run the risk of leading others astray.